mjenior/riptide/README.md

 ```

 ### Resulting RIPTiDe object (class) properties:
+The resulting object is basically a container for the following data structures.

 - **model** - Contextualized genome-scale metabolic network reconstruction
 - **transcriptome** - Transcriptomic abundances provided by user